Barclays Increases HSBC (LON:HSBA) Price Target to GBX 615

 A number of other research analysts have also recently weighed in on the stock.
-The Goldman Sachs Group set a GBX 620 ($8.36) target price on shares of HSBC in a research note on Tuesday, November 2nd.
-Deutsche Bank Aktiengesellschaft restated a hold rating and set a GBX 480 ($6.48) target price on shares of HSBC in a research note on Tuesday.
-Credit Suisse Group set a GBX 535 ($7.22) target price on shares of HSBC in a research note on Tuesday, January 18th.
-Shore Capital reiterated a buy rating on shares of HSBC in a research note on Monday, October 25th.
-Finally, Morgan Stanley boosted their price target on shares of HSBC from GBX 460 ($6.21) to GBX 484 ($6.53) and gave the stock an equal weight rating in a research note on Thursday, December 2nd.
+Royal Bank of Canada set a GBX 530 ($7.15) target price on shares of HSBC in a research note on Friday, January 7th.
+Jefferies Financial Group set a GBX 473 ($6.38) price target on shares of HSBC in a research note on Tuesday, January 11th.
+UBS Group set a GBX 590 ($7.96) price target on shares of HSBC in a research note on Tuesday.
+JPMorgan Chase & Co. set a GBX 500 ($6.75) price target on shares of HSBC in a research note on Wednesday, January 19th.
+Finally, Berenberg Bank reiterated a “hold” rating and issued a GBX 470 ($6.34) price target on shares of HSBC in a research note on Wednesday, December 1st.
 One investment analyst has rated the stock with a sell rating, eight have given a hold rating and four have issued a buy rating to the stock.
-According to MarketBeat, the company presently has an average rating of Hold and a consensus price target of GBX 513.92 ($6.93).
+According to MarketBeat, the company presently has an average rating of “Hold” and a consensus price target of GBX 513.92 ($6.93).

 HSBA opened at GBX 537.70 ($7.25) on Wednesday.
 HSBC has a fifty-two week low of GBX 358.45 ($4.84) and a fifty-two week high of GBX 540 ($7.29).
 The firm’s fifty day moving average is GBX 459.88 and its 200 day moving average is GBX 424.01.
 The stock has a market cap of £109.16 billion and a price-to-earnings ratio of 12.94.